djlorenzouasset/Asteria/README.md

 # Asteria

-An open-source program that allow you to generate audio-videos of Music Packs and Emotes of Fortnite.
+An open-source program that allow you to generate audio-videos of Music Packs and Emotes of Fortnite (NOW WITH RARITIES BACKGROUNDS!).
 If you want contribute to the project, feel free to help!

 > ⚠️ If you encounter problems, I ask you to open an issue in the repository so I can fix it.